akessah/skrib/design/concepts/skrib/UpvoteConcept.md

     unvote (user: User, item: Item)
       requires: a vote by user for item exists
       effects: removes said vote from Votes set

+Queries:

+    _getUpvotessByUser(user: User)
+      effects: returns all upvotes from user

+    _getUpvotessByItem(item: Item)
+      effects: returns all upvotes on item

+    _getAllUpvotes()
+      effects: returns all upvotes in set